Shareholders

 Our shareholders are Access Microfinance Holding AG of Germany, International Finance Corporation (member of the World Bank Group) in the USA, KfW – the German Development Bank and African Development Bank Group in Ivory Coast

 AccessHolding is a strategic investor in the microfinance industry.
-It was established in 2006 by LFS Financial Systems (16.12%) and is owned by an international group of private and public investors including (16.12% each): CDC Group plc (a UK government-owned fund investing in developing and emerging economies); EIB – European Investment Bank (the European Union’s financing institution); IFC; KfW Development Bank; Omidyar Tufts Microfinance Fund (created by the founder of EBay); and MicroAssets (3.26%), a staff investment programme of LFS.
+It was established in 2006 by LFS Financial Systems with shareholding of 23.77%.
+Other shareholders are; CDC Group Plc (a UK government owned fund investing in developing and emerging economies) with a shareholding of 11.82%, EIB – European Investment Bank (the European Union’s financing institution) with shareholding of 11.82%, IFC – International Finance Corporation with shareholding of 14.88%, KfW Development Bank with shareholding of 12.71%, Omidyar Tufts Microfinance Fund (created by the founder of EBay) with shareholding of 11.21%, Multi Concept Fund Management with shareholding of 5.83%, responsibility SICAV with shareholding of 3.14%, Triodos Fair Share Fund (TFST) and Triodos Microfinance Fund(TMF) with shareholding of 2.40% respectively.
 AccessHolding invests in microfinance institutions and develops these investments through a combination of equity finance, holding services and management assistance, building a global network of AccessBanks with a common brand identity.

 IFC, a member of the World Bank Group, creates opportunity for people to escape poverty and improve their lives.
 IFC fosters sustainable economic growth in developing countries by supporting private sector development, mobilizing private capital and providing advisory and risk mitigation services to businesses and governments.
 The corporation’s new investments totalled USD 14.5 billion in fiscal 2009, helping channel capital into developing countries during the financial crisis.